Inedo/inedo-docs/Content/installation/windows/inedo-hub/offline.md

 ---
-title: "Offline Installation (no Internet access)"
+title: "Offline Installation on Windows (no Internet access)"
+nav-title: "Offline Installation"
-order: 3
+order: 2
 ---

-By default, when you install ProGet, BuildMaster, or Otter using [the Inedo Hub](/docs/installation/windows/desktophub-overview) internet access is required.
+By default, when you install ProGet, BuildMaster, or Otter using [the Inedo Hub](/docs/installation/windows/inedo-hub) internet access is required.
 This is because the Inedo Hub will connect to Inedo's servers to upgrade itself and show you what Inedo products and versions are available to install.

 However, the Inedo hub can also operate in a completely offline/disconnected state.
 This is useful if you need to update an Inedo product on a server that does not have Internet access.
 You can also [set up your own Inedo products feed](#setting-up-your-own-inedo-products-feed) for use on your intranet.